AnotherPillow/TMXL2CP/README.md

 6. Find your converted mod in `CP/`.
 7. Make sure to do any manual edits in other portions of the mod, such as NPC schedules, disposition data, etc.

 If there is an error automatically installing dependencies, you can install them manually via `pip install -r requirements.txt`.
-You may need to use `py -m pip` instead of `pip` depending on your Python installation.
+You may need to use `py -m pip`, `python -m pip` or `python3 -m pip` instead of `pip` depending on your Python installation.

 ## Improvements/Contributions